OSHA Lockout Tagout (LOTO) Training

 The standard requires employers to establish an energy control program and utilize procedures for affixing appropriate lockout devices or tagout devices to energy isolating devices, and to otherwise disable machines or equipment to prevent unexpected energization, start up, or release of stored energy during servicing and maintenance operations.
 The standard also sets forth requirements for employee training and periodic inspections of energy control procedures to ensure their effectiveness in keeping employees safe.

 The core objective of the OSHA Lockout Tagout (LOTO) Training course is to familiarize workers with the pertinent elements of OSHA’s Standard for the Control of Hazardous Energy (29 CFR 1910.147) and the safe work practices and training requirements as set forth by the standard.
+This course also incorporates the requirements as set out by the NFPA 70E 2024 Standards.

 Course Objectives